Generalized Hierarchical Bayesian Segmentation with Irregular Designs, Multi-Sequence Hierarchies, and Grouped/Latent-Group Designs: Irregular designs and length-aware priors

 \begin{proof} Because no new observation is added, each coarse block $(t_{q-1},t_q]$ contains exactly the same data as its lifted fine-grid counterpart $(\tilde t_{q-1},\tilde t_q]$.
 Their sufficient statistics and hence their likelihood contributions coincide.
 If the prior depends only on physical segment lengths, then the lifted block has the same endpoints in the physical domain and therefore the same prior factor. \end{proof}

 \begin{remark}[Why full refinement invariance is generally false] The proposition above is deliberately weaker than a posterior invariance claim.
 Once the refined grid is allowed to place \emph{new} boundaries at the inserted pseudo-index, the admissible partition space changes, so the posterior distribution over segmentations and the normalization constants $C_k$ generally change as well.
+In particular, refining the grid enlarges $\mathcal{T}_k$, which typically increases $C_k$ and redistributes posterior mass over segmentations even when no new observations are added.
 Thus grid refinement preserves the score of every \emph{inherited} partition, but it need not preserve the full posterior unless one explicitly constrains the refined model to exclude new boundary locations. \end{remark}

+\begin{example}[Illustration on a $6$-point irregular design] Consider six observations at physical locations $x=(0,\,0.2,\,0.4,\,0.6,\,1.6,\,1.8)$ (a tight cluster of four points followed by a pair after a large gap), with Gaussian responses having a single genuine changepoint between $x=0.6$ and $x=1.6$.
+Under the index-uniform prior $g\equiv 1$, the five candidate boundary indices are equally weighted a priori, so the posterior must compete block-evidence differences against a flat prior.
+Under the length-aware prior $g(\ell)\propto \ell$ (proportional to physical segment length, cf.\ Proposition~\ref{prop:pp-index-uniform}), the boundary index $i=4$ (separating the tight cluster from the far pair) carries much larger prior mass, consistent with the physical intuition that the natural segment boundary is likely at the large gap.
+This example foreshadows the experimental point that the choice of $g$ can shift posterior boundary mass by an order of magnitude without changing the likelihood; a quantitative sanity check is provided in Section~\ref{sec:experiments}. \end{example}